 The Subclass 300 Prospective Marriage visa allows you to enter and stay in Australia for up to nine months in order to marry your fiance.
 This visa must be applied for whilst you are outside Australia and you must be outside Australia when the Subclass 300 visa is granted.
-Only opposite sex partners may apply for a visa under this program.
 Successful applicants would normally apply for a Partner visa (Subclass 820 and 801) before their Prospective Marriage Visa expires.

 You may be eligible for this visa if you: